databases-dundee/lab_activities/docs/lab-3-sql.md

 1. How many countries have a life expectancy of higher than 80?

+2. Rounding to the nearest 1,000, what is the **average** population of Scottish cities?

-2. Which country is the most recent in the Americas to achieve independence?
+3. Which country is the most recent in the Americas to achieve independence?
+(YOu might want to use the **LIKE** and **ORDER BY** operators here.)

-3. How many countries have a capital city beginning with D?
+4. How many countries have a capital city beginning with D?
+(Hint, you'll likely need a **JOIN** and the **LIKE** operator too).

+5. Which region of the world has the largest cumulative population?
+(Hint, a **GROUP BY** would be useful here.)

+6. Which country has the highest number of cities (and how many)?

+7. Name one of any two of the countries with the most official languages (according to the dataset, anyway).
+You'll likely need a very similar query to the previous question.

+8. What is the most populated city in a country with Arabic as an official language (this is a difficult one that requires all three tables and possibly a nested subquery!)